Prelude at Annie’s

 I’m at an Annie’s, a foreign-managed Italian restaurant chain in Beijing.
 It’s become a trendy place as a consequence of locals’ worries over food safety at Chinese restaurants.
 There’s also the popularity of foreign food, as growing numbers of Chinese come back from trips to culinary heaven in Europe and discover Western and international cuisine to be actually pretty good.

 Adjacent to me is a Chinese couple.
 Nothing unusual in that.
 We’re in Beijing.
 But they stand out.
 He is handsome, fit and trim in a smart suit and black turtleneck, around fifty.
 She is very attractive and also well dressed in a formfitting violet dress with a plunging V-neck; her incipient double chin suggests early thirties.
 I might not otherwise have noticed her, but her large breasts bend my gaze around like an elastic sling.
 We’re talking big.
 Oh, they’re real, all right.
 Boob jobs are rigid and immobile; they move with the body, not against it.
 Hers hang and swing freely.
 With each glance I steal they seem to get bigger—and more confounding.
 At least in the context.
 Chinese women as a rule don’t show off their body, a tradition as ironclad today as at any time in the past.
-The big-breasted in summertime can’t help but betray their assets, but it’s common in cold weather for young women to keep their winter coat buttoned up even indoors (a legacy from when indoor heating was nonexistent), and don’t you dare invite them to make themselves more comfortable.
-As they get older they reveal incrementally more, until in old age they’re going about braless in a T-shirt because it no longer matters.
+The big-breasted in summertime can’t help but betray their assets, but it’s common in cold weather for young women to keep their winter coat buttoned up even in indoor settings (a legacy from when indoor heating was nonexistent), and don’t you dare invite them to make themselves more comfortable.
+As they get older they reveal incrementally more, until they’re going about braless in a T-shirt in retirement age because it no longer matters.
 Yet there are exceptions, and hers establish why it’s this fellow rather than any other that’s with her.

 There was a time when foreign dudes might have winged the likes of her.
 There was a time when even I might have stood a chance.
 No longer.
 These days if you want a female Rolls Royce—beautiful and busty in equal measure—you need to be a male Rolls Royce—handsome and wealthy in equal measure.
 And no mere parvenu will do.
 It helps to be somewhat advanced in years (this is what still gives me a dwindling sliver of hope), with a calligraphy of wisdom and culture etched on the face.
 Taste and poise.
 A knowledge of wine, which he’s selected, though for her tastes.
 White wine in February.
 Women here often go for white, the way they prefer Sprite to Coke, or white to black iPhones.
 A gender thing.